Answered: Oldest family-owned businesses in Richmond

-Reader Charmaine E. asked us to investigate some of the oldest family-owned businesses in Richmond, so we got to researching.
-Many River City storefronts have been serving customers for over a century.
+Ever wondered about some of the oldest businesses in Richmond?
+Several local storefronts have been serving River City customers for over a century.

-A quick note: foodies might worry at the lack of restaurants on this list — never fear.
-We already published a conversation on the oldest restaurants in the city.
+A quick note: Foodies might worry at the lack of restaurants on this list.
+Fear not — we already published a conversation on the oldest restaurants in the city.

 Cowardin’s Jewelers | Opened 1865